thelivingdiamond/Chairloader/README.md

 *Licensed under GNU GPLv3*

-Click on the headers to learn more about each!
+Click on the headers to learn more about each feature!
 ## [Mod Manager](ChairloaderModLoader/README.md)
 - Easy installation of Chairloader
 - Control load order and state of mods